 Learn basic riding skills.
 This is essential before you go riding in traffic.
-Find somewhere nearby where you can ride without worrying about other vehicles so you can master the essentials – parks, trails, and quiet parking lots or super quite streets are ideal:
+Find somewhere nearby where you can ride without worrying about other vehicles so you can master the essentials – parks, trails, and quiet car parks or super quiet streets are ideal.

-Wearing a helmet is not required for adults in the US, but is recommended.
+Consider a helmet.
+Helmet laws vary by state, but are recommended.
 While helmets can seem a little cumbersome or uncool, they help protect your head in case of the unlikely event of an accident.
 When putting yours on, make sure it fits properly.
 It should sit horizontally on your head and shouldn't move about.
 Two fingers should fit tightly between your chin and the strap.
 Check out how to wear your helmet as demonstrated by one of our riders, Jill.